FREE printable luggage tags for the kids when you sign up for our newsletter! Plus we share our best travel tips!

 - Active families may want to Climb Mount Kinabalu.
 It usually takes 2 days to do the hike and it is 8 km up.
 It is a challenging climb but very rewarding.
 There are guest houses near the summit where you can stay overnight.
 This is better suited for older children who are very fit.

-- The Kota Kinabalu City Bird Sanctuary is a 24 acre park close to the city.
+- Visit Kota Kinabalu City Bird Sanctuary is a 24 acre park close to the city.
 There is a wooden platform throughout that you can stroll on to see the various birds that live in the mangroves.
 There is also an educational center on site.

 - Tabin Wildlife Resort is a great place to experience the rain forest.
 The rooms can sleep a maximum of 3.
 Children will love playing in the mud volcano, searching for elephants on the night safari and splashing in the waterfalls.